debu97/Camera-Model-Identification/README.md

 # Camera-Model-Identification
+This is done as a part of Deep Learning Course undertaken during 7th Semester at Indian Institute of Space Science and Technology.
 ## Objective:
 To build a model which is able to identify the source of the image dataset (i.e. the camera model).
 ## Dataset: